 FDACS works closely with the FDEP, water management districts (WMDs), industry experts, and academic institutions to understand the environmental and agronomic effects addressed by BMPs.
 Newly proposed BMPs are initially verified as effective by the FDEP based on underlying research and best professional judgement.
 These are then adopted by reference in the applicable agricultural commodity manual under Title 5M, Florida Administrative Code (F.A.C).

-FDACS has adopted ten separate BMP manuals that cover nearly all major agricultural commodities in Florida (Table 5).
-FDACS also plans to develop a small farms manual that will incorporate practices for smaller farms and for livestock that are not yet included in an adopted manual.
+In 2024, FDACS updated nine BMP manuals that cover nearly all major agricultural commodities in Florida and adopted a new manual for smaller farms and for specialty livestock (Table 5).